thaljef/App-Cleo/README.md

 # DESCRIPTION

-`cleo` is a utility for playing back prerecorded shell commands for a live demonstration.  `cleo` displays the commands as if you had actually typed them and then executes them interactively.
+`cleo` is a utility for playing back pre-recorded shell commands in a live demonstration.  `cleo` displays the commands as if you had actually typed them and then executes them interactively.

 There is probably an easy way to do this with `expect` or a similar tool.
 But I couldn't figure it out, so I built this.
 Your mileage may vary.

-# PLAYBACK CONTROLS
+# PLAYBACK

 `cleo` always pauses and waits for a keypress before displaying a command and before executing it.
 Pressing any key besides those listed below will advance